-The steps of the Deux Temps is similar to that of the galop, the difference being in its accentuation, and danced to waltz music (3-4 time).
-The steps of the Deux Temps are counted on the first and third beat of the bar, a pause being made on the second beat; thus-one and two.
+The step of the Deux Temps is the same as that of the Galop, its characteristic feature consisting in a difference of accentuation, it being danced to waltz music (3-4 time) and the Galop to 2-4 time.
+The movements of the Deux Temps occur and are counted on the first and third beats of the bar, a pause being made on the second beat, thus-one and two.